Blog » AI

 Artificial intelligence—what you don’t know can hurt you

 You might think, “We don’t use AI at my company.
-Do we need a policy?”
+Why do we need a policy?”

 The purpose of an AI policy is to ensure compliance with consistent and approved behavior in AI tools by all employees.